 The fan leaves are the large, primary leaves on the cannabis plant, responsible for collecting sunlight to convert it into chemical energy that feeds the plant.
 While being one of the most recognizable parts of the cannabis plant, the leaves generally do not contain cannabinoids (THC or CBD) and therefore do not provide any potentially psychoactive or intoxicating experiences.
 Cannabis leaves may be used as compost, in salad, or infused with hot water to make a simple tea.

 Male plants pollinate the females to initiate flower and seed production.
 Only female plants produce the flowers that are utilized for medical and non-medical use.
 Feminized plants/seeds are selectively bred or cloned for efficiency in production.

-Fenchol is a restorative, bitter, piney, floral, lime-like terpene that is found in fennel and basil, helping to give the latter its distinctive aroma.
+Fenchol is considered to be a restorative terpene for some people.
+It is a bitter, piney, floral, lime-like terpene that is found in fennel and basil, helping to give the latter its distinctive aroma.

 This is the distinctive, yet subjective, taste of cannabis, which is perceived through inhalation or ingestion.

 Sometimes known as the bud, the flower is the reproductive organ of the female cannabis plant, which produces seeds when pollinated by a male plant.
 The flower is the most commonly utilized part of cannabis for medical and non-medical use, and is the source of the plant’s greatest concentrations of active cannabinoids.

 Flowering time, aka the flowering stage, begins when the flower first appears, and ends when mature flowers are produced.
 It follows the vegetative stage where the vine and leaves are actively growing.
 Flowering time can vary greatly between strains and can take between 60-140 days.
 Cannabis indica strains generally have a shorter flowering time than Cannabis sativa strains.